ykacer/Deep_Learning_DataScientist_Challenge/README.md

 ```
 ![img](.thumbnails/mask_with_meters.png)

-**Verrification**: we have an image of size `2500x2500` pixels approximatively where meters dimension have been mutliplied by a factor of `10`.
-So if we compute the true perimeter as `P = 4 * 2500 * / 10 = 1000m²` we find something close to the `919m²` displayed above by Google Earth interface.
+**Verification**: we have an image of size `2500x2500` pixels approximatively, where meters dimensions have been mutliplied by a factor of `10`.
+So if we compute the true perimeter as `P = 4 * 2500 / 10 = 1000m²`, we find a value close to the `919m²` displayed above by Google Earth interface.

 ## III.2/ Geometric analyses